 This is especially good news for blog writers.
 If you have a business that has a blog, you can easily get more and more exposure from sharing on Google+ as well as other social circles.
 Just like with other social media accounts, Google+ users can easily click a button you provide for them in order to share the content on Google+, giving you a lot of extra views.

-So this goes back to the obvious question – is Google+ worth investing social time in?
+So this goes back to the obvious question – is G+ worth investing social time in?